preedman/The-Case-Study-Software-Engineer-From-Problem-to-Production-System/manuscript/Chapter-2-Aussie-Rentails-Business-Process.md

-# Aussie Rentals Business Rules
+# Aussie Rentals Business Process

 ## Customer Constraints
 1. **License Verification:** Every individual listed as a driver (the primary renter and any additional drivers) must present a current, unexpired driver's licence appropriate for the vehicle class.